macofiloteo/lazy_scripts/README.md

 # lazy_scripts

-Its been how many years since I started this project?
-3?
-4?
-I don't even remember.
-These are my script ideas that I would like to implement because I'm too lazy to do them manually.
+This is my collection of scripts or configs that I use if I need to reinstall my linux system or set up a new one.

 - [x] Toggling audio sink/out between headphones and speakers.
-- [ ] Simple HTTP server to serve files to my network.
-Kinda like a mini NAS or media server.
+- [x] Build .config files for my hyprland setup.
+- [x] Build .config files for my nvim setup.
+- [x] Schedule a tweet.